TammyCarrick/Retail-Data-Analysis/Exploratory Data Analysis with SQL.md

 |2022 |$775,676|31.2%                      |

 #### Remarks:
-- consistent growth in sales over the past four years
+- There has been a consistent growth in sales over the past four years.

 ### Average sales per month over four years: